mauriciodev/strange-eons-xwing-plug-in/README.md

 # strange-eons-xwing-plug-in

-Create custom content for Star Wars X-wing miniature game by FFG.
+Create custom content for Star Wars X-wing miniature game by FFG

 See the [wikipage](https://github.com/Hinny/strange-eons-xwing-plug-in/wiki) for more information.